Sophie_Image

 Ascot Dresses: Village Enclosure and Queen Anne Enclosure

 The Village Enclosure is the next enclosure, with a slightly more formal dress code.
-The Queen Anne Enclosure also has the same dress code for women, so ensure to check with any men in your group that their dress code has been thoroughly checked over depending on your ticket.
+The Queen Anne Enclosure also has the same dress code for women, but it differs for men.
+Ensure to check with any men in your group that their dress code has been thoroughly checked over depending on your ticket.

 A dress or top and skirt is permitted, with shoulder or halter neck straps allowed.
+Strapless, off shoulder, and bardot pieces are not permitted.
 There is no minimum length of skirt, and no minimum width of shoulder strap.

 If opting for a suit, the pieces should be matching in material and colour.